 = ______ TOTAL COPIES TO PRINT

-How much will it cost to print and bind your thesis at the Copy Center?
+3) How much will it cost to print and bind my thesis at the Eckerd Copy Center?

-The Library will bind one (1) copy of your thesis (+2 NAS copies).
+Binding costs: The Library will bind one (1) copy of your thesis (+2 NAS copies).
 Additional copies are provided at $20 per copy.
+Binding costs are paid at the Library when you submit your package (credit card only).

 = ______ TOTAL ESTIMATED COST OF PRINTING AND BINDING

-To print your thesis, send your document to the Copy Center (Edmundson Hall) for printing by emailing a PDF of your COMPLETE thesis document, including the signed Committee Report, Appendices, and IRB approvals (if applicable, included as appendices) to firstname.lastname@example.org.
-The Copy Center will provide a bill for printing and binding, and an estimated time for pickup.
+To print your thesis, submit your document to the Eckerd Copy Center (online) by uploading a PDF of your COMPLETE thesis document, including the signed Committee Report, Appendices, and IRB approvals (if applicable, included as appendices).
+The Copy Center will take funds from your Papercut account.
+You can add additional funds at https://papercut.eckerd.edu > select Add Credit on the left.

-You may also print your thesis yourself, but please provide one copy on 100% cotton paper for archiving.
+You may also print your thesis yourself, but please provide one copy on 100% cotton paper for the Library copy.

 Before submitting your thesis, do one final check.
 Verify that ALL printed copies of your thesis are free from errors and include all elements required.
 The Library is not responsible for any errors that may result from printing as only you can verify the quality of your thesis.